nilearn/nilearn/doc/connectivity/resting_state_networks.rst

 Applying DictLearning
 ---------------------

-:class:'DictLearning' is a ready-to-use class with the same interface as CanICA.
+:class:`DictLearning` is a ready-to-use class with the same interface as CanICA.
 Sparsity of output map is controlled by a parameter alpha: using a larger alpha yields sparser maps.